develohpanda/label/README.md

 ## Tasks

 - Support for wildcards when matching host names (eg. `dev.*.website.com`)
-- Make overlay more robust - does not work in certain cases (eg. google.com or twitter.com)
+- Make overlay more robust - does not work in certain cases with existing headers.
+Possibly a z-index issue.
 - Add a configuration UI rather than using JSON
 - Browser testing